Marketing a small business on social media is no easy feat. It seems like most social media platforms are saturated with content these days.

 10. Cross-Promote Content

-As you grow, you’ll likely start to take on multiple social media platforms if you haven’t already.
+As you grow with the latest trends, you’ll likely start to take on multiple marketing channels if you haven’t already.

 Work smarter not harder and make sure you’re cross-promoting your content!
 Make sure your YouTube subscribers are following you on Instagram and vice versa!